marcus-crane/utf9k/content/blog/zettlekasten-blog-a-good-idea.md

 It is said that new insights should just sort of "fall out" by putting ideas in close proximity where your brain can make all the connections it likes.
 Your brain already works this way for the most part, like when you have a eureka moment in the shower, and so the idea is to basically make that process as easy as possible.
 While most examples seem to have degenerated into YouTube productivity clickbait, ["How to Use Roam to Outline a New Article in Under 20 Minutes"](https://www.youtube.com/watch?v=RvWic15iXjk) is still a golden example of what this process looks like.
 That was probably the single most thing that made me raise an eyebrow in interest.

-Now then, while I've already generated enough content for a "What I don't like about zettelkasten software" type post later on, this post is best kept succinct and in line with the title so let's touch briefly on why I think using a blog as a zettlekasten seems like a good idea.
+Now then, while I've already generated enough content for a "What I don't like about zettelkasten software" type post later on, this post is best kept succinct and in line with the title so let's touch briefly on why I think using a blog as a zettelkasten seems like a good idea.

 ## 1) Longevity